jdx/mise/README.md

 Arguments:
   [PLUGIN]...
-          plugin(s) to update
+          Plugin(s) to update

 Options:
   -a, --all
-          update all plugins
+          Update all plugins

   -h, --help
           Print help (see a summary with '-h')